wabiwabi/wabiwabi/README.md

 - 👋 Hi, I’m @wabiwasabi
-- 👀 I’m interested blowing my own mind (with cool code)
+- 👀 I’m interested in blowing my own mind (with cool code)
 - 🌱 I’m currently learning c++ and javascript
 - 💞️ I’m looking to collaborate on anything that will help me practise my coding skills
 - 📫 How to reach me ...